Condorcet's jury theorem: Proof 1: Calculating the probability that two additional voters change the outcome

-The rest of the time, either the new votes cancel out, only increase the gap, or don't make enough of a difference.
+The rest of the time, either the new votes cancel out, only increase the gap, or do not make enough of a difference.
 So we only care what happens when a single vote (among the first n) separates a correct from an incorrect majority.

-Restricting our attention to this case, we can imagine that the first n-1 votes cancel out and that the deciding vote is cast by the n-th voter.
+Restricting our attention to this case, we can imagine that the first n−1 votes cancel out and that the deciding vote is cast by the nth voter.
 In this case the probability of getting a correct majority is just p.
 Now suppose we send in the two extra voters.
-The probability that they change an incorrect majority to a correct majority is (1-p)p^{2}, while the probability that they change a correct majority to an incorrect majority is p(1-p)^{2}.
+The probability that they change an incorrect majority to a correct majority is (1−p)p^{2}, while the probability that they change a correct majority to an incorrect majority is p(1−p)^{2}.
 The first of these probabilities is greater than the second if and only if p > 1/2, proving the theorem.

 Proof 2: Calculating the probability that the decision is correct

 This proof is direct; it just sums up the probabilities of the majorities.
 Each term of the sum multiplies the number of combinations of a majority by the probability of that majority.
 Each majority is counted using a combination, n items taken k at a time, where n is the jury size, and k is the size of the majority.
 Probabilities range from 0 (= the vote is always wrong) to 1 (= always right).
 Each person decides independently, so the probabilities of their decisions multiply.
 The probability of each correct decision is p.
 The probability of an incorrect decision, q, is the opposite of p, i.e. 1 − p.
 The power notation, i.e. $p^x$ is a shorthand for x multiplications of p.

 Committee or jury accuracies can be easily estimated by using this approach in computer spreadsheets or programs.

 As an example, let us take the simplest case of n = 3, p = 0.8.
 We need to show that 3 people have higher than 0.8 chance of being right.
 Indeed:

 0.8 × 0.8 × 0.8 + 0.8 × 0.8 × 0.2 + 0.8 × 0.2 × 0.8 + 0.2 × 0.8 × 0.8 = 0.896.